dinohead/ar_linux_intellij/README.md

 ### Contributing

-1. Fork it
-1. Create your feature branch (`git checkout -b my-new-feature`)
-1. Commit your changes (`git commit -am 'Add some feature'`)
-1. Push to the branch (`git push origin my-new-feature`)
-1. Create new Pull Request

 ### Git SCM
 Please refer to the .gitignore file and update accordingly depending on your development environment, etc.  The particular file was generated at